 Of course you are right, the general idea would be to transition all journals to Fair OA and if the publishers who own the brands do not do this, the editors should do this and found a fair equivalent to the non-fair original journal.
 At the moment a new fair OA journal replaces the old one, the old one turns into a Zombie and should no longer be supported.

 Note that your view that the commercial publishers are needed since otherwise publication would be slowed down is wrong.
 What is needed to publish a paper nowadays?
 There is this quote in the OpenAccess scene: “Publish” is not a process, it is a button.
 All commercial publishers use online tools for reviewing and for online publication.
 Who is operating these tools?
 We are.
 The editor of the journal gets informed about a new submission by an author and passes the paper on to reviewers.
 The reviewers upload their review, authors revise and resubmit and eventually the editor clicks on publish.
 We do not need profit-oriented publishers for this.
 The software for this workflow (Open Journal System) is opensource and used successfully for example by the Journal of Language Modelling and also by the journal of the DGfS Zeitschrift für Sprachwissenschaft (submission page using OJS).
 The bottleneck is in any case us: how long do the reviewers need for reviewing a paper?
 How much power / which skills does the editor have to make the reviewers deliver their reviews?
 We are living in a time in which everybody reviews everything, we are working on job search committees, grant committees, evaluating curricula, universities and so on.
 So who gets the review first?
 The most prestigious/the most pressing one.
 This has nothing to do with being commercial or not.
+(Side remark: Language may be a special case, they are thinking in volumes and paper budgets.
+But this is oldschool anway.)

 And yes, you are right: publishers were critical for the development of science.
 They were service providers, they did work for us.
 But this has changed a lot.
 A lot!
 Because of different interests (making money vs. publishing good research) they are more of a pain then anything else.
 Some examples: